lindanimoyo-plantpath/sciprog-sfu.github.io/lessons/2015-07-28_shell/2015-07-28_Int_Shell_lesson.md

 Quit the `man` pages by typing "q".

-> ## Wildcards
+> ## Challenge
 >
-> `grep`'s real power doesn't come from its options, though; it comes from
-> the fact that patterns can include wildcards.
-(The technical name for
-> these is **regular expressions**, which
+> The Tao that is seen
-> is what the "re" in "grep" stands for.)
-Regular expressions are both complex
-> and powerful; if you want to do complex searches, please look at the lesson
-> on [our website](http://software-carpentry.org/v4/regexp/index.html).
-As a taster, we can
-> find lines that have an 'o' in the second position like this:
->
->     $ grep -E '^.o' haiku.txt
+> Is not the true Tao, until
 > You bring fresh toner.
+> With searching comes loss
+> and the presence of absence:
+> "My Thesis" not found.
+> Yesterday it worked
 > Today it is not working
 > Software is like that.
 >
+> From the above text, contained in the file haiku.txt, which command would result in the following output:
+>
+> `and the presence of absence`
+>
+> a. `grep of haiku.txt`
+> b. `grep -E of haiku.txt`
+> c. `grep -w of haiku.txt`

+## Wildcards

+ `grep`'s real power doesn't come from its options, though; it comes from the fact that patterns can include wildcards.
+(The technical name for these is **regular expressions**, which is what the "re" in "grep" stands for.)
+Regular expressions are both complex and powerful; if you want to do complex searches, please look at the lesson on [our website](http://software-carpentry.org/v4/regexp/index.html).
+As a taster, we can find lines that have an 'o' in the second position like this:

+     $ grep -E '^.o' haiku.txt
+     You bring fresh toner.
+     Today it is not working
+     Software is like that.

-> We use the `-E` flag and put the pattern in quotes to prevent the shell
-> from trying to interpret it.
-(If the pattern contained a '\*', for
-> example, the shell would try to expand it before running `grep`.)
-The
-> '\^' in the pattern anchors the match to the start of the line.
-The '.'
-> matches a single character (just like '?' in the shell), while the 'o'
-> matches an actual 'o'.
+ We use the `-E` flag and put the pattern in quotes to prevent the shell from trying to interpret it.
+(If the pattern contained a '\*', for example, the shell would try to expand it before running `grep`.)
+The '\^' in the pattern anchors the match to the start of the line.
+The '.' matches a single character (just like '?' in the shell), while the 'o' matches an actual 'o'.

 ### Using `grep` to select lines from a variant call file